monusinghlodhi/react-native-getepay/README.md

 ## Prerequisites
  - Learn about the Getepay Payment Flow.
- - Sign up for a <a href="#">Getepay Account</a> and generate the <a href="#" target="_blank">API Keys</a> from the Getepay Dashboard.
+ - Sign up for a <a href="#">Getepay Account</a> and generate the <a href="#" target="_blank">Payment Request URL, MID, KEY, IV and Terminal ID</a> from the Getepay Dashboard.
 Using the Test keys helps simulate a sandbox environment.
 No actual monetary transaction happens when using the Test keys.
 Use Live keys once you have thoroughly tested the application and are ready to go live.

 ## You can use getepay payment geteway with this package firstly.